 Despite the fact that an interior painting project may seem like the perfect way to spruce up our homes, there are many ways that can lead to less-than-impressive results.
 Surprisingly, interior painting mistakes are more often caused by minor mistakes in preparation rather than faulty techniques.
-Most mature painters overlook priming the wall, rush the second coat of paint, or simply fail to choose the right tools.
+Most mature professionals overlook priming the wall, rush the second coat, or simply fail to choose the right tools.

-To help you avoid such mishaps, Temple Painting Company can help with your interior painting needs.
-With our professional painters, you do not have to worry about making these mistakes.
+To help you avoid such mishaps, Temple Painting Company can help with your interior work needs.
+With our professionals, you do not have to worry about making these mistakes.
 You should be aware that if you want to handle everything by yourself, you should remember these things.

-When decorating, painter’s tape is your number one protective material with the ability to reduce paint, ensuring crisp edges and leaving a neat, professional line between surfaces.
-For instance, if you want to paint only particular areas of a surface with decorative trims painters tape is to the rescue.
-Painters tape also protects the corners of the room, light switches and door and window frames.
-With painters tape, you can say goodbye to splotchy results and hello to a clean, professional finish.
+When decorating, prep tape is your number one protective material, ensuring crisp edges and leaving a neat, professional line between surfaces.
+For instance, if you want to work only in particular areas of a surface with decorative trims prep tape is to the rescue.
+Prep tape also protects the corners of the room, light switches, and door and window frames.
+With prep tape, you can say goodbye to splotchy results and hello to a clean, professional finish.

-The success and durability of your paint job will mostly depend on the preparation of your surface.
-Most of the understanding of why a primer is used, yet preparing the actual surface is one of the most commonly skipped steps made by amateur painters.
-While many feel a new lick of paint can cover those dirty walls, it’s by failing to remove the dirt that leaves you with a bad paint job.
-Preexisting dirt, oil, scratches, cracks, bubbles holes or any other wall surface imperfections can lead to faults like uneven paint spots and paints that chips and peels off easily.
+The success and durability of your job will mostly depend on the preparation of your surface.
+Most of the understanding of why a primer is used, yet preparing the actual surface is one of the most commonly skipped steps made by amateurs.
+While many feel a new lick of paint can cover those dirty walls, it’s by failing to remove the dirt that leaves you with a bad job.
+Preexisting dirt, oil, scratches, cracks, bubbles holes, or any other wall surface imperfections can lead to faults like uneven spots and chips and peels off easily.
 For the best results, make sure your first step is scrubbing down those walls!

 3. Skipping the Primer

-Now that you’ve got a clean surface, its time to prime!
+Now that you’ve got a clean surface, it’s time to prime!
 As an essential part of creating a long-lasting, smooth finish, this is a step you won’t want to skip.
-Primer also helps in bringing out the actual colour you’ve selected by sealing in the paint to the surface and helping the pigment better adhere to your walls.
+Primer also helps in bringing out the actual color you’ve selected by sealing the paint to the surface and helping the pigment better adhere to your walls.

 4. Choosing a Low-quality Paint

-Now that you’ve picked your finish, it’s time to examine how to choose the correct type of paint for the job.
-After all, there’s nothing more frustrating than putting in the preparation only to find that some lacklustre paint formula, ruins the end result.
+Now that you’ve picked your finish, it’s time to examine how to choose the correct type of material for the job.
+After all, there’s nothing more frustrating than putting in the preparation only to find that some lackluster formula, ruins the end result.